Diode-exe/SystematicApproach/README.md

 ## Known issues

 Clicking a link currently does nothing, depending on the page you are on.
-Some websites work flawlessly, but others do not work at all, for some reason.
+Some websites work fine, but others do not work at all, for some reason.

 Otherwise, it's got favorites, back and forth buttons, and refresh.
 No separate tabs, yet.